mesosphere/dcos-docs-site/pages/mesosphere/dcos/services/edge-lb/1.2/pool-configuration/index.md

 # Configuration Reference

-The API reference, in swaggger format, can be found by running the command bellow.
-It contains all possible options and a short description for each endpoint
+The API reference, in swaggger format, can be found by running the command below.
+It contains all possible options and a short description for each endpoint.

 ```
 dcos edgelb show --reference